-1 i.
-Obtain consent [ Obtain consent from users or individuals before collecting, using, or disclosing their personal data Ensure that users or individuals are aware of how and who will use their personal data ii.
-Limit collection Collect and retain only the necessary personal data for the stated purpose iii.
-Ensure data accuracy Allow users or individuals to access, correct, delete, and object to the use of their personal data iv.
-Retain data only as long as necessary Avoid retaining or storing personal data stored longer than needed Ensure personal data is securely removed or anonymised after use ٧.
-Implement security measures Protect personal data from unauthorised access, use, disclosure or loss vi.
-Maintain transparency Ensure transparency in data handling practices Provide users or individuals with information about their rights and how to exercise them viii.
-Maintain transparency Ensure transparency in data handling practices Provide users or individuals with information about their rights and how to exercise them
+- Obtain consent from users or individuals before collecting, using, or disclosing their personal data - Ensure that users or individuals are aware of how and who will use their personal data

+Collect and retain only the necessary personal data for the stated purpose

+Allow users or individuals to access, correct, delete, and object to the use of their personal data vii.
+Maintain transparency

+- Avoid retaining or storing personal data stored longer than needed - Ensure personal data is securely removed or anonymised after use - v.
+Implement security measures - Protect personal data from unauthorised access, use, disclosure or loss

+Adopt policies and procedures within the agency to ensure compliance with the ICM Act of Bhutan 2018, and to establish accountability for any breaches of personal data protection

+- □ Ensure transparency in data handling practices - □ Provide users or individuals with information about their rights and how to exercise them